Percolation in semicontinuum geometries: Model definition

 As we increase the number of rectangles, the system undergoes a percolation transition.
 In a finite system, a spanning cluster appears for the first time at the critical point, marking the percolation transition.
 We can characterize the critical point or the percolation threshold in terms of the areal density $\eta$ or the covered area fraction $\phi$ as we do in the usual continuum percolation problems involving overlapping objects \cite{mertens,xia,baker}.
 The areal density $\eta$ refers to the average total area of all objects placed in a unit area of the plane, while the covered area fraction $\phi$ represents the average fraction of the plane occupied by the objects.
 They are related by \cite{mertens},

 We define a spanning cluster as a connected path of objects that spans the system.
 In finite systems, we will consider spanning in the horizontal and vertical directions separately, allowing us to define horizontal and vertical percolation thresholds.
 However, as we will see, in the thermodynamic limit, both thresholds converge to a single value, similar to what is observed in lattice and continuum percolation problems involving anisotropic objects~\cite{jasna,klatt}.
 To minimize finite-size effects, periodic boundary conditions are assumed in both the directions.
+Note that the \textquotedblleft spanning\textquotedblright\; criteria with periodic boundary condition is the same as considering an arbitrary cut in the periodic system and checking for spanning.
+This has been used in some of the earlier works (See for example \cite{tarasevich}) and is expected to give the same threshold values in the infinite system limit as other criterion that can be used to define an effective threshold for finite systems.
 Typical configurations showing non-percolating and percolating phases in the 2D problem defined are shown in Fig.~\ref{snapshots1}

 The semicontinuum model described above can be easily generalized to higher dimensions and other shapes.
 In three-dimensional semicontinuum models, we have the option of making either one or two directions discrete.
 For example, consider the case of overlapping cuboids in a 3D semicontinuum geometry where two directions (say the $X$ and $Y$ directions) maintain continuous geometry, while the $Z$ direction has a discrete structure.
 This means that if $k_1$, $k_2$ and $k_3$ are the edge-lengths of the cuboids along the $X$, $Y$, and $Z$ directions respectively; then $k_1$ and $k_2$ can take positive real values while $k_3$ is restricted to positive integer values.
 The cuboids are randomly placed in these lanes, fitting exactly into $k_3$ lanes in the $Z$- direction.
 As in 2D, two objects are considered connected if they overlap or share a face.
 A typical configuration of a 3D semicontinuum model of cuboids described above is shown in Fig.~\ref{snapshots2}~(a).